Lollards Pit

 Lollards Pit, located just outside the old city boundary of the English city of Norwich, was the place where Lollards, and later a number of Marian martyrs, were burned at the stake for heresy.
 The condemned would be led across Bishop Bridge—and thus outside of the old city walls—to be executed.
+Ian Lolworth was said to be the first to be executed.
+Thomas Bilney was martyred at Lollards Pit on 19 August 1531.